google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-In All Fairness to Abraham?
+In All Fairness to Abraham

 Bible Study Online

-Who Will Isaac Trust -- Egypt?
-Or God?
+Who Will Isaac Trust

-Now don't get me wrong, the decisions that Abraham had made -- weren't necessarily in line with God's plan, and yet, God still blessed him as he went through his ordeal.
-For you must also understand, that the plans that God had for Abraham -- were so great, that Abraham himself, could not derail them.
+Now, don't get me wrong, the decisions that Abraham had made weren't necessarily in line with God's plan, and yet, God still blessed him as he went through his ordeal, for you must also understand that the plans that God had for Abraham were so great, that Abraham himself, could not derail them.

 In the next Bible Study Online Article